ASGGroupVic/EC2-auto-operator/README.md

 `rake residata_prod:create_prod_shipperrole`

-### IAM Role for the applications
+### IAM Role for residata applications

 The Money team created a [data services](https://git.realestate.com.au/the-money/residata-extractor) for us.
-The role ARN number should be given to CRM team for the across account access.
+The role ARN number should be given to them for the across account access.
 `rake residata_onceOff:create_residata_extractor_role`

 ###SNS Topics